ikron/epimutation/Chipseq/README.md

 # Processing ChIP-seq data

-1. BWA.sh : Script to align the ChiP-seq data
+1. bwa_alignment.sh : Script to align the ChiP-seq reads to the reference genome

 3. macs2_advanced_sample.sh : Script to run macs2 (advanced version) with the metrics specific to each sample.